havatv/qgisthingreyscaleplugin/help/source/index.rst

 Functionality
 ==============

-Performs thinning of a greyscale image using a slightly modified version of an algorithm presented by Biagioni and Eriksson [1].
+Performs thinning of a greyscale image (or an image band) using a slightly modified version of an algorithm presented by Biagioni and Eriksson [1].

-Based on a set of levels, specified by the user, the image is thinned to a skeleton by first thinning the set of pixels that have values higher than or equal to the highest level.
+Based on a user specified set of levels, the image (or band) is thinned to a skeleton by first thinning the set of pixels that have values higher than or equal to the highest level.
 Then the next highest level is considered.
 Here all pixels that have values in the two highest levels are considered, but the thinning is constrained by the skeleton from